davsay/interest-rates/README.md

 java -jar target/interest_rates_test-1.0-SNAPSHOT-jar-with-dependencies.jar 1001

 ```
 1001 is the amount passed to generate interest for.
 You can pass any number.
-These can be space seperated to pass multiple amount to calculate for.
+These can be space separated to pass multiple amount to calculate for.

+### Assumptions:
+Half Even Rounding is used for interest calculation, with a scale of 2, ensuring we have at most 2 decimal places.